Mini Split Ductless

-Our preferred brand of multi zone ductless equipment at Magic Touch Mechanical is Mitsubishi.
-We install other brands but after installing hundreds of these systems have found them to be the best.
-That probably explains why it’s the best selling brand in the U.S. It also explains why in early 2018 they joined forces with one of the best names in central air conditioners, Trane.
+Our of our preferred brands of multi zone ductless equipment at Magic Touch Mechanical is Mitsubishi.
+We install other brands but after installing hundreds of these systems have found them to be amongst the best.
+That probably explains why it’s the best selling brand in the U.S. It also explains why in early 2018 they joined forces with another well-known name in central air conditioners, Trane.

 Mitsubishi offers five different styles of air handlers, as well as a true “ducted” air handler.
 This gives you the ability to mix and match to create the perfect “system” for your home.
 With the introduction of the ducted air handler a few years ago, we can now install a “hybrid” system.